HN1962/Gramps-Tools-and-Filters/README.md

 - Verify the Data
   Run Gramps’ built-in data checks and save the results as a sortable HTML report that can be reviewed item by item

+- FilterWorkbench (Filterværksted)

+  A Gramps gramplet for building, saving, editing, sharing and **testing** your own person filters — with reusable *helper filters* as building blocks.
+It lives in the **People** view sidebar and keeps its filters completely separate from Gramps' own filter editor list.